AkeruAI/akeru/README.md

 ### Use Cases

 The Akeru API is ideal for creating AI agents and enhancing web and mobile applications with advanced AI capabilities.
 (Rate limits and costs are TBD).

-## Bittensor Subnet Design

-Akeru.ai's mission is to democratize AI technology.
-Running on a fleet of Bittensor validators and miners, our subnet is open to all, promoting an equitable AI future.

-### Enhancements from Bittensor Subnet

-While decentralization poses challenges, slowing development compared to centralized solutions, Akeru.ai embraces these challenges to ensure a decentralized and equitable AI ecosystem.
-Security features include:

-- **Watermarking**: Verifies LLM authenticity.
-- **Network Pings**: Regular checks to ensure miner availability.

 ### Rewards for Miners